 Many of our financial and social KPI’s have stayed the same.
-We added to our environmental KPI’s specifically within calculation of greenhouse gas emissions in order to increase our capacity to follow-up and analyze data.
+We added to our environmental KPI’s specifically within calculation of greenhouse gas emissions in order to increase our capacity to follow-up and analyse data.
 Coor commenced the challenging but vital journey of mapping up our climate impact (including purchased services and goods) in 2019.
-One key take-away from this process was the realization that emissions calculations needed fine tuning and data measuring had to be done on a continuous basis in order to identify what actions to take in reducing our greenhouse gas emissions as well as capturing the effect of actions executed.
+One key take-away from this process was the realisation that emissions calculations needed fine tuning and data measuring had to be done on a continuous basis in order to identify what actions to take in reducing our greenhouse gas emissions as well as capturing the effect of actions executed.
 We follow up our emissions in scope 1, 2 and 3.
 Our primary focus is on our three service levels that stand for the largest share of emissions: food & beverage, property and facility management.
 In addition to capturing our emissions in absolute terms we also have the capability to identify where in the value chain our emissions arise.
 Our goal is to make data available to whoever is interested in seeing how different data measures are associated through an aggregated approach, facilitating analysis and strategic planning for Coor to deliver our services in a more sustainable manner.
 All KPI calculations are dependent on traceable, high quality data from our internal systems and suppliers.

 How do you use Position Green in developing KPI’s?

-Position Green mainly supports us in calculating our climate impact through their platform for data-driven sustainability, applying built-in emissions factors from data bases such as RISE Food Climate Database.
+Position Green’s ESG software mainly supports us in calculating our climate impact through their platform for data-driven sustainability, applying built-in emissions factors from data bases such as RISE Food Climate Database.
 In areas lacking established databases and where access to climate data is restricted due to a complex supply chain (such as facility management), Position Green in partnership with 2050 supports us in applying emission factors based on spend.
 This particularly pertains to sub-categories within our product and service offering purchased for our service delivery operations.

 What internal response have you met in this project?

-To date we have only received positive feedback from our organization.
-Through this project we will be better equipped to reflect on all aspects within our triple bottom line, harmonizing follow-up of social, environmental and financial KPI’s.
-What stands out from an innovation perspective is that the project has made it possible for us to be transparent in reporting and analyzing data pertaining to our climate impact.
-All organizational units and our customers are acutely aware of the critical state of our planet in regards to global warming.
+To date we have only received positive feedback from our organisation.
+Through this project we will be better equipped to reflect on all aspects within our triple bottom line, harmonising follow-up of social, environmental and financial KPI’s.
+What stands out from an innovation perspective is that the project has made it possible for us to be transparent in reporting and analysing data pertaining to our climate impact.
+All organisational units and our customers are acutely aware of the critical state of our planet in regards to global warming.
 In our strategy towards 2025 Coor is significantly leveling up our sustainability approach to becoming sustainable in all business aspects.
 To successfully reach this goal we need reliable methods to measure and follow up our progress on each step of the journey.
-That being said, it hasn’t been easy prioritizing which actions are most urgent based on their effect.
+That being said, it hasn’t been easy prioritising which actions are most urgent based on their effect.
 Climate impact follow-up on this granular level puts us in the position where it is possible to target actions and processes to reduce Coor’s climate impact.
 In my view we are definitely on route to achieving our goals and we learn a lot along the way.
 The interest from our co-workers in finding out about calculation results and how to turn insights into actions has been very high.